Environmental impact assessment

 See Practice Note: Environmental impact assessments—key points.

-These regulations transpose Archived EU Council Directive 2011/92/EU of 13 December 2011 on the assessment of the effects of certain public and private projects
+The EIA Regulations transpose into English and Welsh law the changes made by Archived Directive 2014/52/EU to Archived Directive 2011/92/EU on the assessment of the effects of certain public and private projects

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.